FishyStix12/WHPython_v1.1/README.md

    pip install python-nmap <br />

 **The Following List gives a short description of all the scripts in this group:** <br />
-mapscan.py - This script is a Python tool for sniffing network packets and automatically initiating Nmap  port scans on newly discovered hosts.
-This tool uses the scapy library to sniff packets and the python-nmap library to perform Nmap scans.
-When a packet with an IP destination different from localhost is captured, NetScanPy checks if the destination IP has already been scanned.
-If not, it adds the IP to the list of scanned hosts and launches an Nmap scan for that host.
-This tool is useful for monitoring network traffic and identifying potentially vulnerable hosts on the network. <br />
+net_terrorizer.py - This script is a tool crafted for ethical hacking endeavors, focusing on network reconnaissance and vulnerability assessment.
+Leveraging the `python-nmap` library, it orchestrates comprehensive scans on remote hosts, probing for open ports, identifying service versions, and detecting potential security weaknesses.
+Multithreading capabilities empower the script to concurrently monitor network traffic, triggering Nmap scans upon detecting novel hosts.
+Users can input either single IP addresses or CIDR notations to specify target ranges for scanning.
+With integration of the `vulners` script, the tool extends its functionality to include vulnerability detection, highlighting potential threats and associated CVE identifiers.
+This versatile script equips ethical hackers with essential insights, aiding in the identification and mitigation of security risks within authorized systems. <br />

 **Example outputs of some of the scripts!** <br />
 1. mapscan.py output: <br />